Scattered Rain/Snow Showers Continue

 Highs will reach the upper30s and lower 40s

 MADISON, Wis.
-(WMTV) - Slow-moving low pressure continues influence the weather over the state of Wisconsin.
-It will trigger more rain and snow showers today.
-As the low moves off to the east, northerly winds will usher in cooler temperatures.
-This low will be followed by a Clipper-type system which will pass by to the north of here on Friday.
+(WMTV) - An area of low pressure will finally move off to the east of here after impacting our weather over a three day period.
+We’ll see a few breaks in the clouds during the morning but rain and snow showers will again be likely during the midday and afternoon.
+This precipitation will be due to by a Clipper-type system which will pass by to the north of here today and tonight.
+Some of the snow showers this afternoon and evening could bring briefly heavy snow and greatly reduced visibility.

-A few more rain and snow showers will be possible Friday midday and afternoon.
-High temperatures today will reach the upper 30s and lower 40s—still near our seasonal averages.
-Lots of sunshine returns for the end of the week and the upcoming weekend, but cooler temperatures are expected.
-Highs during the weekend will be in the upper 30s.
+High pressure will take over for the weekend and it will bring some sunshine but chilly temperatures for both Saturday and Sunday.
+High temperatures today will reach the upper 30s and lower 40s.
+Highs during the weekend will be in the middle 30s.

 Copyright 2022 WMTV.
 All rights reserved.